gabriel-alves-p/movie-junkies/README.md

 ## Project Overview

-This website was developed to break the mold of the movie nights with your friends and family, when a little competition can't hurt.
-It was created to be fun, intuitive, easy to play and, most importantly, to decide who's the 'know-it-all' in the room.
+This website was developed to break the mold of movie nights with your friends and family when a little competition can't hurt.
+It was created to be fun, intuitive, easy to play, and, most importantly, to decide who's the 'know-it-all' in the room.
 The categories range in difficulty and are suitable for families of all sizes and ages.

 - You can view my deployed website [here](https://gabriel-alves-p.github.io/movie-junkies/)